A guide to Fringe Benefits Tax

 Can I gift myself?

-Favourable tax rules don’t apply to gifts for sole proprietors and partners in a partnership, as these individuals can't be employees of themselves.
+Sadly not.
+Favourable tax rules don’t apply to gifts for sole traders and partners in a partnership, as you can't be an employee of yourself.
 It's a shame, we know.

 Get the lastest tips and tools to help your business thrive